Reading Between the Lines: Modeling User Behavior and Costs in AI-Assisted Programming: Introduction

 The remainder of this paper is structured as follows: We first review related work on AI-assisted programming (Section \ref{sec:related_work}) and formally describe \copilot, along with a high-level overview of programmer-\coderec interaction (Section \ref{sec:setup}).
-To further understand this interaction, we define our model of \cupsfull (\cups) (Section \ref{sec:setup}) and then describe a user study designed to explicitly collect programmer annotations of their states (Section \ref{sec:user_study}).
-We use the collected data to analyze the interactions using \cups diagram revealing new insights into programmer behavior \revision{(Section {\ref{sec:study_results})}}.
-We then discuss limitations, and future work and conclude in (Section \ref{sec:discussion}).
-Code and data for the paper can be found at \url{https://github.com/microsoft/coderec_programming_states}.
+To further understand this interaction, we define our model of \cupsfull (\cups) (Section \ref{sec:setup}) and then describe a user study designed to collect programmer annotations of their states (Section \ref{sec:user_study}).
+We use the collected data to analyze the interactions using \cups diagram revealing new insights into programmer behavior (Section {\ref{sec:study_results})}.
+We then discuss limitations and future work and conclude in (Section \ref{sec:discussion}).